guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/DETAILS.md

 ## Standard Container

 Standard containers cannot be used in kernel function because their functions are not specified with `__device__`.
 We'll have to use C-style arrays, particularly for storing the _hittables_.

+After these modifications, the code can again be compiled successfully.
+However, when we run the program, it completes vastly with all pixels in black (0, 0, 0).
+This is because we didn't allocate any memory on the device; all memories are on the CPU.
+To address this, we decide where to allocate the memory based on their usage:
+- The pixel buffer is computed by the GPU and written out by the CPU: allocate on Unified Memory with `cudaMallocManaged`.
+- The random states are used only in kernel functions: allocate on the GPU with `cudaMalloc`.
+- The hittables in the world are referenced only in kernel functions: allocate on the GPU.

+Here we encountered a problem: the world is randomly initialized on the CPU.
+If we are to initialize it on the CPU, the hittables have to be allocated on unified memory so that both CPU and GPU can share it.
+To do so, we have to allocate them with `cudaMallocManaged` instead of `new`, and also in the implementation of related classes, i.e., we cannot use `delete` in their destructors, which doesn't seem sound.

+Notably, the operators `new` and `delete` can be used on both CPU and GPU, but they have different meanings.
+A `new` on the CPU has the memory allocated on the CPU, and the corresponding `delete` can only be called on the CPU too.
+The same is true on the GPU.
+Knowing this, we have another solution: initialize the world on the GPU, too.
+We then prepare another random state to use in the initialization of the world, and everything else should then work smoothly.